AgileVentures/projectscope/CONTRIBUTING.md

 Development Process
 ------------------

-Our default working branch is currently `master`.
-We do work by creating branches off `master` for new features and bugfixes.
+Our default working branch is currently `develop`.
+We do work by creating branches off `develop` for new features and bugfixes.
 Any feature should include Cucumber acceptance tests and where approciate RSpec unit tests.
 We try to avoid view and controller specs, and focus purely on unit tests at the model and service level where possible.
 A bugfix may include an acceptance test depending on where the bug occurred, but fixing a bug should start with the creation of a test that replicates the bug, so that any bugfix submission will include an appropriate test as well as the fix itself.

 Where possible please include a user story in the following form to indicate the higher level issue that is being addressed: